hyde/hyde/README.rst

         hyde -s ~/test_site create

-will create a new hyde site using the test layout.
+will create a new hyde site using the test layout and style .

 Generating the hyde site
 ------------------------